 When people use a small dose of both alcohol and Xanax, the probability for fatal interactions is minimized compared to chances of severe interactions that could happen with copious doses.
-Both substances are quickly broken down by the body when in small doses, but when people begin increasing their doses of alcohol and Xanax, the body is put under immense strain.
+Both substances quickly break down in the body when in small doses, but when people begin increasing their doses of alcohol and Xanax, the body is under immense strain.
 Folks who overdo both Xanax and alcohol suffer from pretty severe anxiety and panic disorders that can be difficult to treat.

 Dangers of Mixing Xanax and Alcohol

-- Cognitive issues: People who use a combination of Xanax and alcohol eventually get dogged by some cognitive issues.
-These cognitive issues depend on the doses taken; people feel “spaced out” or “fuzzy” at lower doses.
+- Cognitive issues: People feel “spaced out” or “fuzzy” at lower doses.
 Their movements, speech, and train of thoughts become visibly labored.
-When taken in higher doses, these effects become more pronounced.

-- Increased potential for liver and kidney damage: The liver and kidney are remarkable organs tasked with metabolizing and alleviating toxins from the body.
+- Increased potential for liver and kidney damage: The liver and kidney are remarkable organs that metabolize and alleviate toxins from the body.
 Adding a concoction of Xanax and alcohol is asking too much of the liver.
-Individuals who choose to use the drugs singularly don’t overburden these two organs as much as those individuals who mix the drugs.
-Detox is one of the best ways to undo years of damage caused by alcohol.
-Granite Recovery Centers offers expert detox programs and packages.

-- Increased risk for overdose: Alcohol and Xanax, when used singularly but in large doses, could be potentially fatal.
-Now imagine using these two drugs in combination; it’s a recipe for disaster.
-In the human body, alcohol usually is metabolized first before any other toxin, so individuals might still harbor dangerous levels of Xanax in their bloodstream for several hours.
+- Increased risk for overdose: Alcohol usually metabolizes first before any other toxin, so individuals may still harbor dangerous levels of Xanax in their bloodstream for several hours.

 Alcohol has some other issues where the patient becomes so sedated, they eventually have vomitus.
-Their gag reflex is gone, and the alcohol goes down to the right main stem lung.
+Their gag reflex is inactive, and the alcohol travels to the right mainstem lung.
 They then essentially choke themselves to death.
-When you take two sedative-hypnotics together, and you take the drugs in large amounts or large enough amounts, you increase your chance of overdose.
+When you take two sedative-hypnotics together, you increase your chance of overdose.

 Addiction and acute withdrawals can kill you or send you off into a seizure.
 In addition, long-term withdrawal symptoms are a nightmare to tackle.
 Withdrawal symptoms include steep sleep disturbances, tactile disturbances, visual disturbances, dysphoria, anxiety, depression, and panic attacks.
-Dealing with this combination is extremely difficult; it needs a lot of immediate care, and at the end of it, you still need to deal with the underlying issues that led you to where you are.
+Dealing with this combination is extremely difficult; it needs a lot of immediate care, and you must deal with the underlying issues.

 Fortunately, help is readily available.
 Contact Granite Recovery Centers today, and let us accompany you along the road to recovery.
 Our active and ever-growing community is proof that we are the best at what we do.